cybergarage/go-cbor/doc/conversion.md

 ![](img/conv_table_from.png)

-Although the CBOR design aims for very small code size and fairly small message size, `go-cobor` converts the specified data model without downgrading the data type and importants seamless data model compatibility.

-Although CBOR is designed with the goal of very small code size and fairly small message size, `go-cobor` encodes the specified data model without downgrading the data type for seamless data model compatibility during decoding.
+Although CBOR is designed for very small code size and fairly small message size, `go-cobor` encodes the specified data model without downgrading the data type to ensure seamless data model compatibility when decoding the encoded data.

 ## Converting from CBOR to Go

 `Decoder::Decode()` and `Unmarshal()` convert from the specified data model of CBOR into the equivalent data model of Go as the following.

 ![](img/conv_table_to.png)

+In addition to the basic CBOR measure types, `go-cbor` supports additional tag measure types such as datetime.